top of page

 Since 2013 we’ve been on the water all year ‘round in our own traditional Thames-style boats, purpose-built using the centuries-old wooden clinker construction technique.

-Come and see for yourself - book a free Taster row you’re assured of a warm welcome whatever your rowing experience.
+Come and see for yourself - book a Taster row you’re assured of a warm welcome whatever your rowing experience.

 Like every recreational club in the UK, we’re finding our feet as social distancing rules ease.
 That means reassessing the number, times and days of the week we want to get our boats out onto the water.